What is ransomware?

-Ransomware is responsible for the biggest cyberattack the world has ever seen.

 The technique of using a computer virus to hold data hostage has been around for decades, gaining more notoriety in recent years.
-But the massive attack that has spread around the world since Friday has taken it to a whole new level.
+But the two massive attacks that spread around the world recently -- one last month and another on Tuesday -- have taken it to a whole new level.

 "It's only going to get worse and worse and worse," said Michael Gazeley, managing director of cybersecurity firm Network Box.
 "And it's absurd because companies have had years to prepare for this."

-Here's the lowdown on the malicious software scam:
+Here's the lowdown on this type of malicious software scam:

 How ransomware works